carla-paloma/book-club/about.markdown

 ### On Choosing a Book

 Everyone is welcome to suggest a book.
+You can do it during the video call.

 ---